 Milwaukee Brewers vs. St. Louis Cardinals

-The top two teams in the National League Central from last season face off on Friday as the Milwaukee Brewers host the St. Louis Cardinals.
-The Brewers are -135 favorites over the Cardinals with an over/under run total set at 8.
+The Milwaukee Brewers and the St. Louis Cardinals meet for game two of their series at Miller Park on Tuesday.
+The Brewers are -140 favorites over the Cardinals with an over/under run total set at 7.5.

 The Milwaukee Brewers are red hot at just the right time as they won for the seventh consecutive time on Monday night in a battle with the second place Cardinals.
 Nyjer Morgan had two hits including a bases clearing bases loaded double while Ryan Braun and Corey Hart also had two hits as Milwaukee scored six times on 11 hits.
 On the mound starting pitcher Zack Greinke allowed seven hits and two earned runs while striking out five over six innings to earn his ninth win of the year after overcoming a slow start where he allowed two runs in the first inning.
 For Tuesday’s game Milwaukee starts Shaun Marcum who has won his last three starts.
 For the season Marcum has allowed 108 hits and 48 earned runs while striking out 114 in 129.2 innings of work.